NEW WINTER 2026 classes below with some registration links; all available here by NOVEMBER 17TH

 Bay Area chess combines fun and learning while promoting a team spirit where everyone helps each other succeed and improve.
 Our chess program will cover the very basics for students new to the game while also challenging experienced players with more advanced concepts.
 Students will have the opportunity to learn all the basics of chess and explore deeper strategies, new perspectives on problem solving, tournament preparation and more!
 Students will also learn valuable life skills through chess, such as winning and losing with grace, sportsmanship, patience and team spirit.
 Our mission is to transform and enrich the lives of students through chess.
 (BAC accepts kindergartners if they either already know the basics of the game (can play a complete game), or the Kinder is a sibling of an older enrolled student.)

-Lando LEGO Engineering (Gr 1-3) [ Enroll here coming soon ] Join the Waitlist to be contacted as soon as a spot becomes available**
+Level-Up LEGO Robotics with Lando (Gr 1-3) Enroll here If this class is full, join the Waitlist to be contacted as soon as a spot becomes available**

-Cost and sessions: $[TBD] per 2hr session w/snack provided, pay monthly, 18 sessions. **Enrollment for this program runs on a subscription model and, when enrollment is full, new spots open whenever a family discontinues or ages out
+Cost and sessions: $40 per session, pay monthly.
+2hr sessions w/snack provided. **Enrollment for this program runs on a subscription model and, when enrollment is full, new spots open whenever a family discontinues or ages out

 FAQs